-- Special education services are offered in all comprehensive schools, kindergarten (K)-12. - Starting in FY 2023, 130 elementary schools will provide HSM services through the HBS model.
+- Special education services are offered in all comprehensive schools, kindergarten(K)-12. - Starting in FY 2024, all 136 elementary schools will provide HSM services.
 A continuing goal is to provide equitable staffing in the schools implementing this approach.
-The HBS model is used in middle schools and provides sufficient staffing to support all students.
-Learning and Academic Disabilities (LAD) services are offered in each high school.
-The elementary model of LAD services and resource services are still provided in schools that have not yet been designated as HSM. - Autism Resource Services are based in selected comprehensive middle and high school buildings.
+The LAD/Resource model is used in middle schools and provides sufficient staffing to support all students.
+LAD services are offered in each high school. - Autism Resource Services are based in selected comprehensive middle and high school buildings.
 Students served by this model have a diagnosis of an ASD.
 These students are accessing the general education curriculum with supplementary aids, services, and accommodations as recommended on their IEPs.
 Students have documented social and emotional needs that significantly interfere with their ability to participate in other educational environments despite a variety of special and individualized supports.
-Students are included for academic classes in the general education environment with their appropriate supplementary aids, services, and accommodations.
+Students are included for academic classes in the general education environment with their appropriate supplementary aids, services, and accommodations. - Instruction to students with autism at Darnestown Elementary Learning Center (LC) continues to be provided in alignment with evidence-based practices that have proven to be highly effective for students with autism. - Special education services are cluster-based for students in need of an elementary LC, LFI, or SCB class. - Special education services are available regionally for students with disabilities through the Preschool Education Program (PEP), pre-K language classes, classes for students with ASD, the Extensions Program, cluster-based SESES for students in K-12, Gifted and Talented/Learning Disabled Services (GT/LD), and Longview and Stephen Knolls schools.

-- Instruction to students with Autism at Darnestown Elementary Learning Center (LC) continues to be provided in alignment with evidence-based practices that have proven to be highly effective for students with Autism. - Special education services are cluster-based for students in need of an elementary LC, LFI, or SCB class. - Special education services are available regionally for students with disabilities through the Preschool Education Program, pre-K language classes, classes for students with ASD, the Extensions Program, cluster-based SESES for students in K-12, Gifted and Talented/Learning Disabled Services, and Longview and Stephen Knolls schools. - Countywide special education service models are available for students in the following areas: D/HOH Program, pre-K Vision Services, Physical Disabilities classes, Augmentative and Alternative Communication classes, the Carl Sandburg Learning Center, John L. Gildner Regional Institute for Children and Adolescents, and Rock Terrace School. - At Magruder High School, a specially designed SESES cluster model continues to address the instructional and mental health needs of students with emotional disabilities.
+- Countywide special education service models are available for students in the following areas: D/HOH Program, pre-K Vision Services, Physical Disabilities classes, Augmentative and Alternative Communication classes, the Carl Sandburg LC, John L. Gildner Regional Institute for Children and Adolescents (RICA), and Rock Terrace School. - At Colonel Zadok Magruder High School, a specially designed SESES cluster model continues to address the instructional and mental health needs of students with emotional disabilities.
 All SESES services for elementary and middle schools are staffed based on a teacher station model.
-In FY 2020, a social worker was assigned to each SESES school site to promote additional social emotional supports for students.
-In FY 2023, an additional site will be added at Jones Lane Elementary School to address increased enrollment. - Extensions services are provided at the elementary, middle, and high school levels.
+In FY 2020, a social worker was assigned to each SESES school site to promote additional social emotional support for students.
+In FY 2023, an additional site was added at Jones Lane Elementary School to address increased enrollment. - Extensions services are provided at the elementary, middle, and high school levels.
 The number of schools offering these services has expanded over time.
 These services are provided for students with significant cognitive difficulties and complex emotional and behavioral needs. - Since FY 2020, the SESES program has continued its partnership with The Foundations School to provide professional learning, with a focus on the collection of behavioral data to guide the delivery of specially designed instruction, focusing on the improvement of behavioral plans, the delivery of services, and the monitoring of student progress.
-In FY 2023, the SESES program at Hallie Wells Middle School will be the focus of this professional learning and support.
+In FY 2024, the SESES program will continue to partner with The Foundations School for support.

-Special education classes and program locations are identified in the MCPS Educational Facilities FY 2022 Master Plan and the Amendments to the FY 2021-2026 Capital Improvements Program published annually in June.
+Special education classes and program locations are identified in the MCPS Educational Facilities FY 2023 Master Plan and the Amendments to the FY 2023-2028 Capital Improvements Program published annually in June.
 However, as enrollment projections and program needs are refined during the year, the location of some classes and programs may change.